nucypher/nucypher/docs/source/architecture/contracts.md

 ## Contract Listing

 * `NuCypherToken` ERC20 token contract
 * `MinersEscrow` Holds Ursula's stake, stores information about Ursula's activity and assigns a reward for participating in the NuCypher network.
-The `Issuer` contract is part of the `MinersEscrow` and uses only to split code
+(The `Issuer` contract is part of the `MinersEscrow`)
 * `PolicyManager` Holds a policy's fee and distributes fee by periods
 * `Upgradeable` Base contract for [upgrading](upgradeable_proxy_contracts)
 * `Dispatcher` Proxy to other contracts.
 This provides upgrading of the `MinersEscrow` and `PolicyManager` contracts